-While the organisers, managers and promoters of the ride will do all in their reasonable control to make the ride as safe as possible, all riders take part at their own risk.
+While the organiser of the ride will do all in their reasonable control to make the ride as safe as possible, but all riders take part at their own risk.

-None of the organisers, managers or any sponsors or promoters of the ride accept liability for any loss or damaged caused where:
+None of the organisers, sponsors or promoters of the ride accept liability for any loss or damaged caused where:

 a) there is breach of a contractual obligation or legal duty of care owed to you;